 It's worth mentioning his two weapons, Liz and Patty.
 They act like his retainers and are generally both cheerful, laidback girls.
 But mess with them and they'll be very happy to show you just how they managed to survive most of their lives on the streets of New York.

 Black*Star gets a lot of this as well.
 Once he manages to calm down his I-Will-Surpass-The-Gods complex and fight seriously, he's one of the most frighteningly competent characters in the series, even being called the current strongest meister in the Academy and breaking Kid out of insanity by literally beating it out of him.

-The main characters of Mahoujin Guru Guru are easily distracted, to say the least.
-But both Nike and Kukuri have managed to perform some fine feats of fighting evil when the need arises.
+The main characters of Magical Circle Guru-Guru are easily distracted, to say the least.
+Despite that, both Nike and Kukuri have managed to perform some fine feats of fighting evil when the need arises.
 Especially when one or the other are in danger.